-Literary Studies is for students who desire a general liberal arts education emphasizing literature, critical thinking, and writing and for those preparing for graduate education in English, literary or cultural studies.
-It also provides a valuable foundation for students interested in pursuing advanced degrees in creative writing, as well as those preparing for careers in business, public service, law, or other professions requiring skills in analysis and communication.
+Literary Studies is for you if you desire a general liberal arts education emphasizing literature, critical thinking, and writing or are preparing for graduate education in English, literary or cultural studies.
+It also provides a valuable foundation if you are interested in pursuing advanced degrees in creative writing, as well as those preparing for careers in business, public service, law, or other professions requiring skills in analysis and communication.

-The Bachelor of Arts degree in English offers students the opportunity to develop a strong foundation in literary history and theory, cultural studies, creative writing, and professional and technical writing.
+The Bachelor of Arts degree in English offers you the opportunity to develop a strong foundation in literary history and theory, cultural studies, creative writing, and professional and technical writing.
 Our collective goal is to have English majors leave our program as engaged global citizens and proficient communicators who understand the power of language to shape their worlds and are prepared for active intellectual and public life in the twenty-first century.
-English studies at WSU offers students skills as critics and writers that will allow them to pursue advanced graduate work, if they choose, and to succeed in a variety of professions and occupations.
+English studies at WSU offers you skills as a critic and writer that will allow you to pursue advanced graduate work and to succeed in a variety of professions and occupations.

 Two options for English majors are available at WSU Vancouver, the literary studies option and the teaching without certificate option.
 At WSU Vancouver, English majors can further enhance their major studies with course work from complementary programs in professional writing, digital technology and culture, women's studies, and social and environmental justice studies.

-Both majors and minors in English are encouraged to participate in the Undergraduate English Club, the literary magazine (Salmon Creek), and the internship and tutoring experiences available though the WSU Vancouver Writing Center and the Program in Technical and Professional Writing.
+Both majors and minors in English are encouraged to participate in the Undergraduate English Club, the literary magazine (Salmon Creek Journal), and the internship and tutoring experiences available though the WSU Vancouver Writing Center and the Program in Technical and Professional Writing.